Displaying products (CSR)

 5 Renders the product information on the PDP.

 PDP pages typically also include functionality that allows products to be added to the cart.
-This functionality has been omitted to keep the code simple.
+This functionality has been omitted for brevity.

 For more details on implementing this functionality with Headless, see Managing the cart and the sample application in the Headless repository.